kalex19/data-mcdonalds-nutritionfacts/README.md

 ### VERSION 21

   + Data from October 13, 2015.
+  + 468 menu items processed.
-  + 469 menu items processed.
+  + 368 menu items processed.
   + No ETL solution available for this release.
   + No item categories for this release.
   + [Textfiles](https://github.com/pffy/data-mcdonalds/tree/master/textfiles)